Create and Manage Projects

 -

 Navigate through the menu items on the left.
-Verify the your updated project configurations are displayed and set to default, where applicable.
+Verify your updated project configurations are displayed and set to default, where applicable.

 Verify your changes were applied by inspecting the updated resource.

-kubectl describe <resource-type> <resource-name> --namespace <project-namespace>
+kubectl describe <resource-type> <resource-name> --namespace <project-namespace>The following example verifies the

 Namespace: project-docs